Matthew 27:31-32, Mark 15:20-21, Luke 23:26 and John 19:17

 - Simon of Cyrene

-The answer to this discrepancy is very simple when we look at the context.
 Jesus had undergone a very physically traumatic few hours.
-Please consider the following verses placed in order of His ordeal and pay attention to the physical trauma he received before He ever arrived at the cross.
+Please consider the following verses placed in order of His ordeal and pay attention to the physical trauma He received before He ever arrived at the cross.